zlatnaspirala/sip-doc/README.md

 DSN : Data Source Names.

 A.C.L. stands for Access Control List and is a list of permissions associated with an object.
 The list defines what network entities are allowed to access the object.

-ESL Program
+IVR (Interactive Voice Response) functionality.

+Internet socket-based communications interface.

+Event Socket Library (ESL)

 ## list :
 https://www.cnblogs.com/welhzh/p/6782297.html